Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: The transmon readout problem

 respectively.
 These Purcell decay processes are responsible for the drive-independent part of the transmon relaxation.
 However, since the three-photon decay rate $\tilde{\kappa}^{(0,0)}_{0,0}(n_{a})$ is at order $\epsilon^{2}$ and much smaller than $\kappa^{(0,0)}_{0,0}(n_{a})$ for the parameters in Eq.(\ref{Eq: transmon parameters}), we ignore it in the effective dissipator $D_{\textrm{eff}}$ during numerical simulations.

 \item The effective dissipators

 and their hermitian conjugates are responsible for drive-induced transitions among the transmon levels.
-These dissipators are analogous to $D_{\textrm{TCG}}^{(3)}$ in Eq.(\ref{Eq: spin D3}) for the spin-cavity toy model, and their explicit forms are presented in Eq.(\ref{Eq: drive-induced kappa and gamma}) of Appendix.(\ref{Appx: TCG master equation}).
+These dissipators are analogous to $D_{\textrm{TCG}}^{(3)}$ in Eq.(\ref{Eq: spin D3}) for the spin-cavity toy model, and their explicit forms are presented in Eq.(H27) of Appendix H in the Supplementary Materials\cite{supplement}.
 Tracing over the resonator states, we find the corresponding relaxation rate from level $n$ to level $(n-1)$ of the transmon to be

 whereas the corresponding excitation rate from level $n$ to level $(n+1)$ is

 \end{itemize}